Searching for Special Collections Materials

 To search in the online catalog, go to Search and Find--CONSORT, and select the Advanced Search.
 Type a keyword, book title or an author's name, and select DEN Spec Coll from the Location pull-down box.

-Materials from Special Collections often are displayed in a case on the library's main level, just outside the administrative office.
+Materials from Special Collections often are displayed in a case on the library's main level (third floor), just outside the administrative office.
 Themed exhibitions may feature artists' books, works from collectible series, or rare books.

 Location and Guidelines for Use